I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 }

 • <init>: This is the code of the default constructor, which calls the super-class Object constructor.
+Note that javac automatically added the default constructor for us even though we did not explicitly specify it.

 If you are interested to learn more about Java Bytecode: